Frijol/climate-change/GLOSSARY.md

 ## entrainment
 thermally and mechanically stressing aquatic organisms to create clean water [EIA, 31][EIA]

+## ENTSO-E
+European Network of Transmission System Operators for Electricity, the international organization for grid reliability in Europe

 ## EOR
 enhanced oil recovery: steam heat to reduce the viscosity of the oil, then pump in oxygen to burn in situ [Muller, 234][Muller]